JustenRickert/justenrickert-old-user-page/_posts/2017-05-23-mystical-mathematical-argument.md

 > other people's minds, seeing that these are not directly perceived; hence what
 > we know about them is obtained through denoting.
 All thinking has to start
 > from acquaintance; but it succeeds in thinking _about_ many things with which
-> we have no acquaintance." ---Bertrand Russell, _On Denoting_
+> we have no acquaintance." --- Bertrand Russell, _On Denoting_

 I will not say anything on the subject.
 (I do not want to embark on the subject of denotation.)
 Rather, I will end the blog post with a quote by Paul Erdős,